Challenging Assumptions –Turning Religion Inside Out

-A major voice in the field of Christian feminist theology for over three decades, Dr. Radford Ruether has authored hundreds of books and articles and is one North America’s most widely-read authors in this area of study.
-Currently visiting Professor of Feminist Theology at Claremont School of Theology.
+A major voice in Christian feminist theology for over three decades, Dr. Radford Ruether has authored hundreds of books and articles and is one of North America’s most widely read authors in this field.
+She is currently a visiting Professor of Feminist Theology at Claremont School of Theology.

-Dr. Rosemary Radford Reuther highlighted the history of the interpretation of Genesis 1:27 and helped those gathered to understand that we often follow an interpretation instead ofthe text.
+Dr. Rosemary Radford Ruether highlighted the history of the interpretation of Genesis 1:27 and helped those gathered to understand that we often follow an interpretation instead of the text.

 She urged participants to consider the profoundly transformative possibility that being made in the image of God – we are complete people – not half-beings in search of our other half [in order] to be whole.
 That challenge to traditional interpretations begins to turn religion inside out.
 What does it mean that we were made in the image of God?
 What are the implications?

 While Jews are well accustomed to wrestling with the implications of sacred texts, many Christians are not.
 They have been taught to accept the interpretations they have been given as a matter of faith.
 Daring to ponder or question the deeper implications of these actual texts has been seen as both arrogant and heretical.

 Dr. Ruether also addressed the word “domination,” from which women were excluded, and “spiritual capacity,” in which women were included.
 She called for a profound and well-justified rethinking of the meaning of “dominion.”
 This term, in its current usage, has been mistakenly used as justification for humans to devastate the earth and its exquisite balance of creatures.